 School-Based Oral Health Prevention Services

-Sign up your child to receive sealants and other preventive services at school.
-If your school does not have a Wisconsin Seal-A-Smile program encourage the school to participate.
+Sign up your child to receive dental sealants and other preventive services at school.
+If your school does not have a Wisconsin Seal-A-Smile program, encourage the school to participate.

 Early Dental Intervention for All Children

 Wisconsin Seal-A-Smile brings preventive dental services to children in more than 850 schools across Wisconsin.
 Want to see Seal-A-Smile in action?
 Watch our video for an inside look at school-based dental services.

 Wisconsin Seal-A-Smile Program